 For example, we helped one of our management consulting clients productize their strategic consulting offering into smaller workshops.
 They began offering a subset of their overall strategy engagement as a lower priced overview and roadmap offering, which made it made it easier for the client to get their foot in the door.
 Creating tools such as standard discovery documents and proposal templates allowed the client to identify an easily replicable process with more of ‘land-and-expand’ oriented price point.
 From an operational standpoint, packaging this service enabled the company to sell a larger volume, streamline service delivery, and minimize overhead.

-From a marketing standpoint, the packed solution was something we were able to market much more effectively, creating a set of standard sales collateral, a website presence and a series of campaigns to promote the solution on an ongoing basis in support of lead generation objectives.
+From a marketing standpoint, the packaged solution was something we were able to market much more effectively, creating a set of standard sales collateral, a website presence and a series of campaigns to promote the solution on an ongoing basis in support of lead generation objectives.

 How should you get started in productizing your services?